-Indeed, at some point this week it seems that Cruz transitioned from a position of principle, to one of political ambition, perhaps at that point where he lost site of the overarching conservative strategy.
+Indeed, at some point this week it seems that Cruz transitioned from a position of principle to one of political ambition, perhaps at that point where he lost sight of the overarching conservative strategy.
 The fact is, the House’s Continuing Resolution strategy, as outlined above, was unfolding precisely as planned, and the only thing Cruz accomplished was further constricting the opportunity for Republicans to get the best deal they could using the CR as a vehicle, and pushing the debate closer to the edge of government shutdown, which does not have public support.

 Cruz’s tactics notwithstanding, on Friday the Senate voted 79-19, with 25 Republicans joining all Democrats, for cloture – to end debate on the Republican House CR bill to extend short-term government funding and its measure to defund ObamaCare.
 This cloture vote is precisely the action the House anticipated when sending the bill to the Senate, in order to force a Senate vote on the bill itself, which could not take place until debate ended.

 The Senate then voted 54-44 along party lines, and Harry Reid’s Democrat majority approved striking of the defund language in the CR.
 Now, as anticipated by Republicans, the bill goes back to the House for another pass and revision.
-If I was correct in my analysis a week ago, then the House conservatives will return a plan the replaces the word “defund” with “delay,” arguing that since Obama unconstitutionally delayed the employer mandate, the he should also delay the individual mandate.
+If I was correct in my analysis a week ago, then the House conservatives will return a plan the replaces the word “defund” with “delay,” arguing that since Obama unconstitutionally delayed the employer mandate he should also delay the individual mandate.
 This has been their underlying objective all along.
-Once that is rejected, they will follow with a “clean CR” with the exception of an amendment that forces all in the Executive and Legislative branches, to be subject to ObamaCare mandates.
+Once that is rejected, they will follow with a “clean CR” with the exception of an amendment that forces all in the Executive and Legislative branches to be subject to ObamaCare mandates.

-Unfortunately, given the fact that delays on this legislation have pushed it to the 11th hour, Senate Democrats will likely stall any further action on the next House version, and force a government shutdown on 01 October.
+Unfortunately, given the fact that delays on this legislation have pushed it to the 11th hour, Senate Democrats will likely stall any further action on the next House version and force a government shutdown on 01 October.

 Make no mistake.
 Democrats will successfully hang that shutdown on Republicans, because Cruz has inadvertently set House and Senate Republicans up to take the fall.
-The coming shutdown will also eclipse Obama’s IRS, Benghazi and Syrian scandals, enabling him to get back on the offensive, and put Republicans on the run.
+The coming shutdown will also eclipse Obama’s IRS, Benghazi and Syrian scandals, enabling him to get back on the offensive and put Republicans on the run.
 The price for Cruz’s folly will be enormous.

-As for Ted Cruz, his great strength – his single-minded and dogged devotion to achieving his objectives – is also be his greatest weakness.
-His tactics won him a lot of devoted constituents, but in this case, did not advance the conservative effort to unwind ObamaCare.
+As for Ted Cruz, his great strength – his single-minded and dogged devotion to achieving his objectives – is also his greatest weakness.
+His tactics won him a lot of devoted constituents, but in this case did not advance the conservative effort to unwind ObamaCare.
 Rather than set up a gauntlet to prevent the House legislation from proceeding, he should have stepped aside and let the conservative strategy play out.
 As I wrote last week, “There is an old adage: When your adversary is defeating himself, don’t interfere.”

 In the meantime, I encourage all grassroots Patriots to embrace the larger conservative strategy over unilateral tactics.
 I realize that breaking ranks with Cruz’s new constituency will cause some heartburn, but my devotion is to Liberty before any man.
 Despite the fact that Republican House and Senate leaders are weak – Cruz and many of his followers make a grave mistake using political capital attacking Republicans, even though some are entrenched moderates.
 The great failing of our Tea Party movement is that some conservatives devote much more capital to infighting than they do locking arms and forming a unified front against our adversaries – much to the applause of the Left.